 When configured as input, a read will return the pin level.
-For port bits 7 to 4 it will read zero because there are no available external pins.

 When configured as output, a read will return the latched output data.
-For port bits 7 to 4 it will read the last value written.
 A write will drive associated pins only if configured for output and the corresponding PWM channel is not enabled.